zktuong/dandelion/README.md

 ## Example
 Please see notebooks folder for a step-by-step [example](notebooks/).

-The unprocessed raw files for parts of the example can be accessed via [here](example_data/).
+The unprocessed raw files for parts of the notebook can be accessed via [here](example_data/).

 ## Installation instructions